The Survival Guide 2012

 A Word About Our Company

 The hallmark of our Company has always been to have as much fun as possible while producing as fine a show as possible.
 The Company has always been run by volunteers in a very “hands-on” manner.
 We rely on the members of each year’s cast to share in all aspects of the production.
 We also welcome people who aren’t in the show to help out behind the scenes.
-We will be inviting all cast and crew members to assist in set construction, props gathering, load-in and, particularly, with the load-out of the set at the theatre, plus set-up and clean-up of the dressing rooms during the run, and we strive to make these activities equally fun and productive.
+We will be inviting all cast and crew members to assist in set construction, props gathering, load-in and, particularly, with the load-out of the set at the theatre, plus set-up and clean-up of the dressing rooms during the run.
+We strive to make these activities equally fun and productive.
 If your schedule is not flexible enough, we do understand and will not, by any means, insist that you participate, but we do have a degree of expectation that everyone in the cast will work behind the scenes to put the show together and to help it run smoothly.

 While our Company has a rich tradition of presenting delightful shows of the highest quality, we choose to remain an amateur company … and by that, we mean “amateur” in the best sense of the word … a company of people who do what we do for the love of it.

-This choice has fostered a unique culture in our Company, one that you are not likely find elsewhere.
+This choice has fostered a unique culture in our Company, one that you are not likely to find elsewhere.
 It is a culture exemplified by camaraderie, warmth, and a spirited loyalty to the organization.
 A few of the cast members for this show are founding members of the company.
 Other “newer” members of the company joined as long ago as the early 1980s and as recently as those who were in last year’s production.
 All are welcome and it is our sincere hope that many of you joining with us for the first time this year will come back and join us again in future productions.

-Gilbert and Sullivan’s The Pirates of Penzance
+Gilbert and Sullivan’s Patience

 Our Music Director, Marina Liadova will lead the music rehearsals for both principals and chorus, and will conduct the orchestra in rehearsal and performance.